bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:50%" />
 </p>

 All right, so I put that in.
-I&apos;'m going to go up here again, I&apos;'m going to refresh the page, give it a second, and you can see that the error is gone, all right?
-This was a lot of work just to get us started, we haven&apos;'t even made anything ourselves yet.
+I&apos;m going to go up here again, I&apos;m going to refresh the page, give it a second, and you can see that the error is gone, all right?
+This was a lot of work just to get us started, we haven&apos;t even made anything ourselves yet.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 151.  (xx) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->